 Meghan Hicks — Senior Editor

-Meghan plays the role of wrangling iRunFar’s written word, working with writers as they create work and managing the editorial process for each published article.
-Additionally, she pens frequent articles, including the WeRunFar and On Adventure columns, occasional gear reviews, and more.
+Meghan plays the role of wrangling iRunFar’s written word, working with writers as they create work, and managing the editorial process for each published article.
+Additionally, she pens frequent articles, provides onsite coverage of many events, and more.
 More of Meghan’s writing as well as information about her running can be found on her website, MeghanMHicks.com.

 Travis Liles — Video Review Editor